 Background.
-Mr. Schultz serves as the Chairman of the Bank.
-He also serves as Managing Partner of the J.M.
-Schultz Investment, L.L.C., a family investment firm, and has been with this organization since 1989.
-Since 1996, he also has served as Chairman of the Board of Directors of AKRA Builders Inc., a national construction, design-build and project management firm headquartered in Teutopolis, Illinois.
+Mr. Schultz serves as Managing Partner of the J.M.
+Schultz Investment, L.L.C., a private family office.
+He has been with this organization since 1989.
+Since 1996, he also has served as Chairman of the Board of Directors of AKRA Builders Inc., a multi-state construction, design-build and project management firm headquartered in Teutopolis, Illinois.
 Prior to joining the Company's board of directors, he served on the board of directors of Prime Banc Corp. and First National Bank of Dieterich.
 He also serves as a founding board member of national, state and regional non-profit organizations focused on social services and student education.
 Mr. Schultz received his B.S. in Finance from the University of Illinois and a J.D. from the University of Notre Dame Law School.